ireaneus/LivingWaters/src/data/blog-posts/Ephesians.md

 title: "The Book of Ephesians"
 slug: ephesians
 publishDate: 25 Feb 2025
-description: The study of the Church - who am I
+description: The study of the Church - who am I, who is Jesus
 label: book
 ---